Larmer Tree Festival

 In the late 19th Century the gardens became the Larmer Tree Pleasure Grounds and the home to music and entertainment - and over 44,000 visitors a year!
 At the turn of the century the gardens closed until their restoration began in 1991 and were re-opened once more in 1995.
 In December 1999, a new Larmer Tree was planted for the new millennium.

 Where to Stay

-If you are planning to visit the Larmer Tree Festival in 2018 “The happiest, friendliest, quirkiest festival in the land . . . “ or if you are simply planning a visit to Cranborne Chase and Larmer Tree Gardens, then why not stay at the Holiday Inn Salisbury-Stonehenge?
+If you are planning to visit the Larmer Tree Festival “The happiest, friendliest, quirkiest festival in the land . . . “ or if you are simply planning a visit to Cranborne Chase and Larmer Tree Gardens, then why not stay at the Holiday Inn Salisbury-Stonehenge?
 At just 30 miles away on the A354, the hotel offers stylish sophisticated accommodation and a convenient location.
 Get a great night’s sleep in our one of our guest or executive rooms offering all the amenities and top quality bed linen.
 Our highly acclaimed Solstice Bar & Grill is also on site so you don’t have to go far to get great food and a welcoming atmosphere.
 We look forward to seeing you soon.